elim324/Guess-My-Number/README.md

 # Guess-My-Number
 C++ Console App

-An answer is randomly selected and hints will be proved when the guess is too low or too high.
+An answer number is randomly selected and a hint will be provided when the guess number is too low or too high.